IBM uncrates new mainframes, amps-up cloud, security features

 Cloud Foundry technology is the underpinning for IBM Cloud services and with this support Cloud Foundry users could run applications on OpenShift, opening up new application-development options for users.

 “Running those mission-critical applications that demand the highest qualities of service – availability, security, etc. – is IBM’s historical strength, but new workloads and applications where a cloud-like model that is built on speed and agility, with flexible pay-as-you-go models is where IBM has struggled,” Chuba said.

 “Those decision makers may not necessarily be the audience that IBM has historically carried sway with or even have knowledge of, but maybe the Red Hat OpenShift aspect helps.”

 z15 resiliency

 Another feature new to the z15 is the ability to stay up and running during planned and unplanned downtime.
 The Instant Recovery feature lets the z15 automatically bring up unused cores – a fully loaded z15 supports 190 cores – to back up workloads during downtime.

-Customers can shorten downtime and rapidly restore services and utilize that extra capacity to dynamically process any delayed transactions, Baker said.
+Customers can shorten downtime and rapidly restore services and utilise that extra capacity to dynamically process any delayed transactions, Baker said.

 Paired with the z15 is a new all-flash storage array.
-The IBM DS8900F family scales from 12TB to 5,898TB of flash storage, and the system creates what IBM calls “a trusted storage network across data centers that encrypts data both in flight and at rest without requiring application changes.”
+The IBM DS8900F family scales from 12TB to 5,898TB of flash storage, and the system creates what IBM calls “a trusted storage network across data centres that encrypts data both in flight and at rest without requiring application changes.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.